streamnative/pulsarctl/docs/en/developer-guide.md

 }
 ```

-As shown above, in `topic.go`, the main logic is to call `AddVerbCmds` to add the above prepared command.
+As shown above, in `topic.go`, the main logic is to call `AddVerbCmds` to add commands prepared before.

-After the above operation is completed, add the relevant command group in `main.go`.
+After finishing the steps above, add the relevant command group in `main.go`.

-### Write test
+### Write a test

-In order to facilitate the test, pulsarctl intercepts the error information.
-By default, when an error is encountered, the program will call `os.Exit(1)` to release the process resource.
+To simplify testing, pulsarctl intercepts the error information.
+By default, when an error is triggered, the program calls `os.Exit(1)` to release process resource.
-You can redirect the error to the specified location output when writing the test, as follows:
+You can specify an output location for an error when writing a test as follows:

 ```
 var execError error